Property NSW privacy statement

 How we collect information

 We may collect personal information directly from you or an agent (such as a solicitor) acting on your behalf, to the extent necessary to maintain public registers, meet associated statutory obligations, or to carry out our internal administrative operations.

 We may also collect personal information when you deal with us over the telephone, ask us to contact you after visiting our website, have contact with us in person, or ask us to provide you with, or give you access to, a particular service or product.

-The type of personal information we collect from you may include name, address, contact details (including phone and e-mail) and information collected as a result of you dealing with PAG.
+The type of personal information we collect from you may include name, address, contact details (including phone and e-mail) and information collected as a result of you dealing with Property NSW.

 Is the information stored securely?

-Information collected is stored in an appropriately secure format and held by PAG, DFSI for archival purposes and in line PPIP Act obligations.
+Information collected is stored in an appropriately secure format and held by Property NSW, and the Department for archival purposes and in line PPIP Act obligations.

 Our Code of Conduct prohibits employees looking at, recording, or disclosing personal information about you except in the performance of their duties.

 The information automatically collected during each visit is aggregated with similar logged information and published in reports in order for Property NSW, and the Department to identify patterns of usage of the site.
 This will assist us in improving the site and the services offered on it.